Bridal Makeup for Oily Skin

 You want your skin to be perfect on the wedding day!
 So if you don’t have facials regularly – don’t have one the week before wedding – if there are any spots hiding under the skin – best to leave them there.

-Primers should be light and oil free – your makeup artists will have her favourite product, but I love Laura Mercier Oil Free Primer, this light, oil free product will start the mattifying process.
+Primers should be light and oil-free – your makeup artists will have her favourite product.
+However, I love Laura Mercier Oil-Free Primer, this light, oil-free product will start the mattifying process.
 Rich, creamy products will make the foundation slip and slide.

 Mattifying products – usually light gels, that smooth over the skin and absorb any excess oil.
 Best applied before you put your makeup on.
 I love matte miracle by a la carte, it is light and easy to apply and does the job.

 Open pores : Benefit Porefessional is amazing, it’s easy to apply and does a great job when it comes to minimising pores and even fine lines.
 Apply just before the foundation.